Exponentiable Grothendieck categories in flat Algebraic Geometry: Main theorem

 \subsection{Exponentiable Grothendieck categories are continuous}

-\begin{thm} Exponentiable Grothendieck categories are continuous. \end{thm} \begin{proof} The proof is locally easy, but globally tricky, thus we split it in little steps. \begin{itemize} \item[Step 1] We show that if $\ce$ is exponentiable then $\Mod(k)[\mathbb{O}]^\ce$ is injective.
+\begin{thm} Exponentiable Grothendieck categories are continuous. \end{thm} \begin{proof} The proof is locally easy, but globally tricky, thus we split it in little steps. \begin{itemize}[leftmargin=4em] \item[Step 1] We show that if $\ce$ is exponentiable then $\Mod(k)[\mathbb{O}]^\ce$ is injective.
 Assume that $\ce$ is exponentiable.
 Consider the diagram below.

 The right hand side of the diagram corresponds to the left one via the adjunction between exponentiation and tensoring.
 In order to show that the dashed arrow exists, it's enough to show that the dotted one exists.
-The latter exists because the tensor product preserves flat embeddings as shown in \Cref{preserveembeddings} and $\Mod(k)[\mathbb{O}]$ is a presheaf category over a finitely complete small linear category $\fpmod(k)^\op$ and thus injective by \Cref{prop:Modinjective}. \item[Step 2] We have that $\ce = \mathsf{pt}(\Mod(k)[\mathbb{O}]^\ce)$ by \Cref{forgetfulrep}. \item[Step 3] Since $\Mod(k)[\mathbb{O}]^\ce$ is injective, by \Cref{equivalencecontinuousinjective} and Step 2, $\ce$ is continuous. \end{itemize} \end{proof}
+The latter exists because the tensor product preserves flat embeddings as shown in \Cref{preserveembeddings} and $\Mod(k)[\mathbb{O}]$ is a presheaf category over a finitely complete small linear category $\fpmod(k)^\op$ and thus injective by \Cref{prop:Modinjective}. \item[Step 2] We have that